Staff & Board

 Director of Education and Outreach

 Lee Rinehart is a graduate of Texas A&M University and a former ATTRA agricultural specialist.
 Lee has worked as a cattle ranch manager, an Extension educator, a sailor, and a boat mechanic for the Alaska fishing fleet.
 He lives in Dallas, Pennsylvania, where he enjoys running, hiking, sailboats, and reading.

 Certification Program Director

-Kyla Smith has worked with PCO since 2003 in many roles including Organic Inspector (for all scopes), Certification Specialist and most recently as Policy Director.
+Kyla Smith has worked with PCO since 2003 in many roles including Organic Inspector (for all scopes), Certification Specialist, Policy Director, and now as Certification Program Director.
 She is a member of the Accredited Certifiers Association Board.
-Kyla also recently completed a Masters degree in Transformative Leadership and Social Change from the Tai Sophia Institute in Laurel, Maryland.
-In her spare time, she enjoys hiking, fishing, gardening, yoga and traveling.
-And most importantly, Kyla and her husband Ben became parents this past May having a beautiful baby girl, Stella Rae!!
+Kyla received her Masters degree in Transformative Leadership and Social Change from the Maryland University of Integrative Health (formerly Tai Sophia Institute) in Laurel, Maryland.
+In her spare time, she enjoys hiking, fishing, gardening, boating and most importantly spending time with her husband Ben and their beautiful little girl, Stella Rae!!

 Director of Operations

 Diana joined the PCO team as Director of Operations in Fall of 2012.
 Prior to relocating to Boalsburg, PA, she lived in Raleigh, NC where she obtained her Business Management – Finance degree from North Carolina State University and began her career.
 Diana spent the first eight years of her employment in a small business environment, with six years as Operations Manager.
 She looks forward to contributing to the continued growth and success of the PCO team.
 In her spare time she enjoys reading, eating local and organic food, cooking, and enjoying the outdoors.